 - ifcfg-em1

-- ifcfq-em2
+- ifcfg-em2

-- ifcfg-plp1
+- ifcfg-p1p1

-- ifcfq-p1p2
+- ifcfg-plp2

-Note: The interfaces names (ifcfg-em1, ifcfg-em2, ifcfg-plp1 and ifcfg-plp2) might be different on different system configurations, so these might need to change for your hardware configuration.
+Note: The interfaces names (ifcfg-em1, ifcfg-em2, ifcfg-p1p1 and ifcfg-p1p2) might be different on different system configurations, so these might need to change for your hardware configuration.

 These are combined to build the bond interfaces (bond0 and bond1).
-Interfaces em1 and p1p1 (private\ifaces) are combined to form bond0 (private\bond\name) which is used by both the provisioning and storage networks.
-Interfaces em2 and p1p2 (public\ifaces) are combined to form bond1 (public\bond\name).
-The other bond variables listed in the table are the public\boot\opts, public bond opts, private boot opts and private bond opts.
+Interfaces em1 and p1p1 (internal_ifaces) are combined to form bond0 (internal_bond_name) which is used by both the provisioning and storage networks.
+Interfaces em2 and p1p2 (extern_ifaces) are combined to form bond1 (extern_bond_name).
+The other bond variables listed in the table are the extern_boot_opts, extern_bond_opts, internal_boot_opts, and internal_bond_opts.
 These four variables can be left as is unless your configuration requires their modification.

-Two VLANs are created to segregate the provisioning and storage traffic across the private network.
-For our example, we set the provision\bond\name to bond0.120 and storage bond\name to bond0.170 and the provision\boot\opts and storage boot\opts to "onboot none vlan".
+Four VLANs are created to segregate the provisioning, management, private API, and storage traffic across the internal network.
+For our example, we set the prov_bond_name to bond0.120, mgmt_bond_name to bond0.110, priv_api_bond_name to bond0.140, and stor bond_name to bond0.170.
+The prov_boot_opts, mgmt_boot_opts, priv_api_boot_opts, and stor_boot_opts are set to "onboot none vlan".
 You must configure the values for these variables to match your configuration.

-The SAH requires three bridges to allow network traffic to pass through the SAH to and from the VM instances.
-The public\bridge\boot\opts, provision\bridge\boot\opts and storage\bridge\boot\opts variables are the last changes you must make to the kickstart file.
-For these variables you must set the boot options, IP address and netmask.
+The SAH requires five bridges to allow network traffic to pass through the SAH to and from the VM instances.
+The br_pub_api_boot_opts, br_prov_boot_opts, br_mgmt_boot_opts, br_priv_api_boot_opts, and br_stor_boot_opts variables need to be updated to set the boot options, IP address and netmask.
 The osp-sah.ks kickstart file provides an example of the format required.